Vương Văn Bắc: Life in exile

-When the regime of the Republic of Vietnam ended, he immigrated to France as a political refugee.
+After the Fall of Saigon, he immigrated to France as a political refugee.

 After settling in France, Bắc worked for a prestigious international law office in Paris (one of the seven famous law complexes in the United States).
 He was well praised for his ability to constantly keeping up with the changes of laws, case laws, and doctrines.
 He worked tirelessly and was highly respected for practicing law into his late years.
 He officially retired at age 80.

 He died in Paris on June 20, 2011, three months shy of his 84th birthday.

+Personal life

+He was married and had four children.
+He was a follower of Buddhism.